boschresearch/image-render-generative/docs/source/Main.md

 and download all the needed model files, simply call

     bash scripts/get_takuma_diffusers.sh

+Under Windows you can use the PowerShell script

+    ./scripts/get_takuma_diffusers.ps1

+Note that the PowerShell script contains specific version numbers of the various modules that are needed to make everything work.

 This also downloads additional networks into the ./models folder with git lfs.
 Make sure git lfs is available before calling the script.